AyishikD/Photogram/README.md

 # <div align="center">Photogram </div>
-Welcome to Photogram – your go-to destination for a stunning Instagram(https://instagram.com)-like experience!
+Welcome to Photogram – your go-to destination for a stunning Instagram(https://instagram.com) -like experience!

 ## Table of Contents